-The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2013.
+The following table sets forth compensation to our directors for services rendered as a director for the year ended December 31, 2016.
 Three of our directors, Messrs.
 R. Randall Rollins, Gary W. Rollins and John F. Wilson are our employees.
 The compensation for Messrs.
-R. Randall Rollins, Gary W. Rollins and John F. Wilson are set forth in the Summary Compensation Table under Executive Compensation.
+R. Randall Rollins, Gary W. Rollins and John F. Wilson are our employees.
+The compensation.
 Other than Messrs.
 Henry B. Tippie and Bill J. Dismuke, the directors listed below have never been employed by the Company or paid a salary or bonus by the Company, have never been granted any options or other stock based awards, and do not participate in any Company sponsored retirement plans.
 Mr. Henry B. Tippie has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1970.
-Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1984.
-Mr. Wilton Looney served as a director up to the Annual Stockholders Meeting held on April 23, 2013.
+Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus been employed by the Company or paid a salary or bonus been employed by the Company sponsored retirement plans since his employment with the Company ceased in 1970.
+Mr. Bill J. Dismuke has not been employed by the Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company or paid a salary or bonus by the Company, has not been granted any options or other stock based awards, and has not participated in any Company sponsored retirement plans since his employment with the Company ceased in 1984.

 Fees Earned or Paid in Stock Awards Option Awards

 Name Cash (\$) (\$) (\$) Total (\$)

-Henry B. Tippie 116,000 116,000
+Henry B. Tippie 124,000 - 124,000

-Larry L. Prince 47,500 47,500
+Larry L. Prince 72,000 - 72,000

-James B. Williams 64,000 64,000
+James B. Williams 72,000 - 72,000

-Bill J. Dismuke 51,000 51,000
+Bill J. Dismuke 65,000 - 65,000

 Thomas J. Lawley, M.D.
-38,500 38,500
+52,500 - 52,500

-Wilton Looney 32,667 32,667
+Pamela R. Rollins 52,500 52,500